briandconnelly/nicheconstruct/paper/03_results.md

 Negative niche construction can occur in our model due to the selection for sequentially-increasing allelic states and the circular arrangement of these alleles (see [Figure 1](#fig1)).
 This occurs when the number of adaptive alleles ($A$) does not divide evenly into the number of adaptive loci ($L$).
 In such a case, any sequence of integers on the circular genome will always contain a break in the sequence; that is, one locus with an allele that is not one less than the allele at the next locus.
-Given this unavoidable mismatch, any type that has fixed will always favor selection for a new type.
+Given this unavoidable mismatch, any type that has fixed will always construct a niche that favors selection for a new type.
 However, if this negative niche construction is removed (by setting $L=5$, $A=5$), cooperators are again driven extinct after an initial lift in abundance ([Figure 3C](#fig3)).
 These results indicate that the type of niche construction matters.
 Specifically, negative niche construction is crucial for maintaining cooperation.